HCLAS Dean's Advisory Board

 DONALD M. SCHAEFFER, CPA, JD is an owner and President of Schaeffer & Sam, CPAs, P.C., where he specializes in representing families and their businesses utilizing his tax, accounting and legal skills as both a CPA and attorney.
 Mr. Schaeffer serves as a Trustee of The DeMatteis Family Foundation as well as numerous DeMatteis and other family trusts, and he is a member of the Board of Directors of a public corporation.

 Mr. Schaeffer graduated from The Wharton School, University of Pennsylvania in 1972 and Columbia University School of Law in 1975.
 He practiced tax law in Philadelphia at the Schnader and Wolf Block law firms before moving to New York and joining a predecessor of his present firm.
-He and his wife, Joan, were married in 1972 and have a son in high school.
+He and his wife, Joan, were married in 1972 and their son Andrew is a junior at Hofstra University, Zarb School of Business..
 He is active in various charitable organizations, and he and his wife are very committed to supporting education and music programs.

 MIKE SEIMAN '01